Using Technology So It Doesn’t Use You

 I log into Facebook once a day.
 It’s required that I have had coffee before I do this just in case there’s a photo of an abused puppy at the top of my news feed.
 I time myself so I don’t get lost in scrolling.
 Then I log out.

 This practice of logging out and pausing before logging back in taught me a lot about myself and what drives my social media addictions.
-I also freed up a shocking amount of time in my day.
-I learned better strategies for staying focused, getting things done, and being okay with feeling my feelings in the strange exposure of not being busy all the time.
+I also freed up an unexpected chunk of time in my day, learned better strategies for staying focused, and got more things done.
 Setting up these boundaries can be an incredibly challenging but illuminating practice.
 Be brave!
 Hit airplane mode, log out, and see who you might be away from all your screens.